aaronjghong/A-GB-EMU/README.md

 ## Next steps

--   Test Opcodes
+-   Start work on PPU
 -   Continue working with memory (memory control, memory banking, boot rom, etc.)
--   Learn about Gameboy's display (PPU)
+-   Test Opcodes (ON HOLD)
+    -   After testing Opcode implementations, I've realized that there were many discrepancies between a working GB emulator and my own due to the lack implemenation of the PPU and proper memory control.
+This will be returned to once the PPU and Memory are sufficiently implemented to do so.
+-   Clean up inconsistencies within Opcode Functions and look to simplify function calls
 -   Get timings correct
 -   Implement interrupts
 -   Implement graphics
 -   Connect to SDL and implement controls
 -   Implement sound
--   Clean up inconsistencies within Opcode Functions and look to simplify function calls (for ex. use h_B and h_C instead of getting msb from BC getter function)

 ## Resources I'm using